Psychology Undergraduate Research Colloquium

 Psychology Building Lobby

-At the Department of Psychology's 20th Annual Undergraduate Research Colloquium, student researchers will present their research in the form of an academic poster session.
+At the Department of Psychology's 20th Annual Undergraduate Research Colloquium, 14 student researchers presented their research in the form of an academic poster session.
 All psychology students who are involved in research projects are invited to present their research at this colloquium.
 This includes research projects such as Psychology Theses, Honors Theses, independent research projects, Psychology 4998 experiences, and course research projects (e.g., Psych 4520).

-Students have the option of having their posters and presentations judged.
+Students had the option of having their posters and presentations judged.
 The judges are lecturers and graduate students from the Department of Psychology.
-Amazon gift cards are awarded to the 1st, 2nd, and 3rd place winners as prizes.
-Please check out last year's winners below:
+Amazon gift cards were awarded to the 1st, 2nd, and 3rd place winners as prizes.
+Please check out this year's winners below: